Review: "14-18: Understanding the Great War"

 By: Stephane Audoin-Rouzeau and Annette Becker

 Throughout Stephane Audoin-Rouzeau and Annette Becker’s book 14-18: Understanding the Great War, the authors explore several aspects of the First World War that are crucial to explaining its overall violence, brutality, and nationalist (often racist) sentiment that underpinned the conflict.
 In doing so, the authors provide a means of causation behind both the tremendous carnage and destruction inflicted by both soldiers and civilians alike.
-Specifically, they argue that the promotion and legitimization of violence by nations involved within the Great War served to bolster racial prejudices and brutality in a manner that encouraged acts of destruction on a scale never before seen.
+Specifically, they argue that the promotion and legitimization of violence by nations involved within the Great War served to bolster and expand racial prejudices and brutality in a manner that encouraged acts of destruction on a scale never before seen.

 All in all, I give 14-18: Understanding the Great War a 4/5 Star rating due to its content and ability to engage directly with its audience.
 I highly recommend it to historians, scholars, and history buffs that are interested in early Twentieth-Century Europe, as well as the First World War.

 Definitely check it out if you get a chance!

 1.)
 In what ways did the violence and brutality of World War One differ from conflicts of years prior?

 2.)
 Was propaganda an effective tool for nations involved in the Great War?

 3.)
 How did propaganda fuel the "dehumanization" of a nation's enemy during this time?